Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Integration requires that the different stimuli be coincident in both space and time.
 - Auditory and visual stimuli can enhance perception in the other sensory modalities.
 - E.g. Applying TMS over the visual cortex generates illusory flashes of light (phosphenes) above a threshold.
 If we set the intensity level of TMS to just below the threshold and no stimulus is given, no phosphenes are seen.
 If, however, we provide an auditory stimulus, then phosphenes are seen.
 This provides evidence that auditory stimulation increases visual perception.
-- Synesthesia: the mixing of senses.
+- *Synesthesia*: the mixing of senses.
 - E.g. When words have a taste or when numbers have colors.
 - While synesthetic associations aren’t consistent across individuals, they’re consistent over time for an individual.
 - Testing for synesthesia is difficult since it’s such a personal experience but we can test it using a modified version of the Stroop task.